secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 ###  Bonus Payment

 The salary will be paid paid 14 times a year.
 This includes 12 months salary and two bonuses.
-13th and 14th month salaries will be taxed at the rate of only 6 %.

 ### Remote Technology - Austria Leave Policy